Are earwigs bad for you or your home?

 How to get rid of earwigs in your apartment?

-If you are experiencing an infestation of earwigs in your apartment, there are several steps you can take to try to control and eliminate them.
+If you are experiencing an earwig issue in your apartment, it is important to identify the problem and address it promptly to prevent further infestation.
+There are several steps you can take to try to control and eliminate them.
 Here are eight simple steps to help out.
 These steps can also be applied to any other insects in your apartment.
+Earwigs can be brought indoors, often by accident, and are typically seeking darkness and moisture.

-- Use a dehumidifier to reduce humidity levels in your apartment.
+3. Use a dehumidifier to reduce humidity levels in your apartment.
 Earwigs are less likely to thrive in dry environments.

-- Use a vacuum cleaner to remove earwigs and their eggs from areas where they are found.
+4. Use a vacuum cleaner to remove earwigs and their eggs from areas where they are found.
 Be sure to dispose of the vacuum bag or contents after vacuuming to prevent the earwigs from escaping.

-- Use natural earwig repellents.
+6. Use natural earwig repellents.
 Some options include placing bay leaves, cucumber peels, or cloves in areas where earwigs are found, as these substances are believed to repel earwigs.

 It is also a good idea to regularly clean and declutter your apartment to remove potential hiding places for earwigs.